NRRA Board President

 Since 2006, Roger has returned to Five Colleges to manage the recycling program for the four private Colleges in the consortium.
 Roger first developed and coordinated the award-winning Five College Recycling Program from 1993-1999.

-Roger is a former Vice-Chair and longtime Steer of the national College & University Recycling Council (CURC) as well as Co-Chair or Steer of College & University recycling councils within both MassRecycle and the California Resource Recovery Association.
+Roger is a former Vice-Chair and longtime Steer of the national College & University Recycling Council (CURC) as well as Co-Chair of College & University recycling councils within both MassRecycle and the California Resource Recovery Association.

 John has been a Professor at the University of NH Department of Natural Resources and the Environment since 1998.
 Prior to that, he served as Associate and Assistant Professor for many years.
 He holds a Doctor of Philosophy, has a Master’s in Resource Economics, and a Bachelor’s in Economics.
 Among his accomplishments are two books, 35 referred journal articles, nine book chapters, 39 abstracts, 64 miscellaneous reports, and 119 presented papers.
 He is also a member of the Exotic Aquatic Weeds & Species Committee (RSA 487:30), NH State Legislature; the SB60 Commission to Study Water Infrastructure Sustainability Funding Research, NH State Legislature; the NH Economic Incentives Task Force (NH HB 140) and has served on the NH Invasive Species Committee, 2003-2004.
 John has been a member of the NRRA Board of Trustees since 1996.